-Date CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 01/25/18 CPD informational notice of receipt of a REVISED rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 12/28/18 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 02/18/19 Planning Board public hearing: 03/06/19 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 03/05/19 Land Use, Transportation and Infrastructure Committee of the City Council moved the bill forward: 03/19/19 (Tentative) Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 04/07/19 (Tentative) City Council Public Hearing: 04/29/19 (Tentative)
+CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 01/25/18 CPD informational notice of receipt of a REVISED rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 12/28/18 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 02/18/19 Planning Board public hearing with a unanimous vote (8-0) to recommend approval: 03/06/19 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 03/05/19 Land Use, Transportation and Infrastructure Committee of the City Council meeting: 03/19/19 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 04/07/19 (Tentative) City Council Public Hearing: 04/29/19 (Tentative)

-- The applicant has met with representatives of the Cranmer Park Hilltop Civic Association. - Registered Neighborhood Organizations (RNOs) - To date, staff has received no comment letters from Registered Neighborhood Associations. - Other Public Comment - To date, staff has received no other public comment letters.
+The applicant has met with representatives of the Cranmer Park - Hilltop Civic Association.

+Registered Neighborhood Organizations (RNOs)

+To date, staff has received one letter of support from the Cranmer Park - Hilltop Civic Association, a Registered Neighborhood Association (See the attached letter).

+Other Public Comment

+o To date, staff has received no other public comment letters.